 2. DKIM Signature is Not Set Up

 A very common case in which your DMARC may be failing is that you haven’t specified a DKIM signature for your domain.
 In such cases, your email exchange service provider assigns a default DKIM signature to your outbound emails that don’t align with the domain in your From header.
-The receiving MTA fails to align the two domains, and hence, DKIM and DMARC fail for your message.
+In such cases, the receiving MTA fails to align the two domains and finds a mismatch.
+This leads to DKIM and DMARC failure for your message.

 3. Sending Sources Not Added to Your DNS